SGM Degree / Materials Science and Engineering

 My job involves formulating products, providing technical support to our sales department, and promoting our product range from a technical perspective to automakers and Tier 1 suppliers.
 I also advise our management on technical machine selection and problem-solving.

 My education at the IUT first allowed me to learn most of the analytical techniques used today in our field.
-I also received a multidisciplinary education, which enables me to communicate effectively with certain clients during material transitions (e.g., from metal to plastics); the courses in composites and RDM were also very beneficial to me.”
+I also gained a multidisciplinary education, which enables me to engage with some of our clients during material transitions (e.g., from metal to plastics); the courses in composites and RDM were also very beneficial to me.”

 Cyril – 1999: Site Manager at Sagem Toulouse, Sagem SAFRAN Group